Netajam/filedress/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue for bug reports or feature requests, or submit a pull request.
+Please refer to the [**Developer Guide**](DEV.md) for instructions on how to set up the project and submit your changes.
+Feel free to open an issue for bug reports or feature requests.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).